henter/yokubi/src/Section1/Part2/Lesson27.md

 Come on, dad, get your shit together!
 </pre>

 たら and ば in the hypothetical sense can often be interchangeable.
 There’s even regional variation where people from one area of Japan might prefer one or the other and vice versa.
-This is why you shouldn’t ask questions like “why did this personr use たら instead of ば?”.
+This is why you shouldn’t ask questions like “why did this person use たら instead of ば?”.
 Just accept it.

 The last conditional for this lesson is なら. なら is a strictly hypothetical conditional.
 It implies that the condition is assumed true in the hypothetical world where the statement takes place.
 This means that when you say X なら Y, the meaning is close to something like “If we consider the case that X is true, then Y”, but it doesn't sound as verbose as it does in English.
 It's a very common way to phrase things.